squid-cache/squid-cache.github.io/Features/IPv6.rst

 When these lines contain an IPv4 address or a hostname with only IPv4 addresses Squid will only open on those IPv4 you configured.
 You can add new port lines for IPv6 using [ipv6]:port, add AAAA records to the hostname in DNS, or use only a port.

 When only a port is set it should be opening for IPv6 access as well as IPv4.
 The one exception to default IPv6-listening are port lines where 'transparent', 'intercept' or 'tproxy' options are set.
-NAT-interception (commonly called transparent proxy) cannot be done in IPv6 so squid will only listen on IPv4 for that type of traffic.
-TPROXYv4 support in the kernel varies.
-Squid will detect the capabilities and open the appropriate type of port for your kernel.
+NAT-interception (commonly called transparent proxy) support for IPv6 varies, as does TPROXYv4 support in the kernel.
+Squid will detect the capabilities and open the appropriate type of port for your kernel - which may be IPv4-only.

 '''Your squid may be configured with restrictive ACL.'''